Colossians 2:16 Ordinances, Feasts And Holydays

 I informed this person that this was incorrect and gave them commentaries for proof.
 I was thanked for the information that they should have already known and was told that this would promptly be corrected.
 I checked a few weeks on to see if they had done what they promised but sadly, I found this incorrect and dishonest information still on their web site.
 Why?
 To leave this information on their site that they do not deny is wrong is willful sin of which no sacrifice will cover as this is deliberate un-repented sin.
 (Hebrews 10:16) They acknowledged this error but failed to change it.
 Why not?
 Something is seriously wrong here.
 This person also stated on their web site that Jesus kept the feast Holydays that ended at the cross and He is our perfect example so we should keep them also.
 Again, there is something seriously wrong this statement and theology.
 They ended when Jesus died on the cross!
 Did Jesus keep them after the cross?
 No, He did not.
 Oddly enough, it is normally Christians avoiding obedience to God in regards to the fourth Commandment the Sabbath but in this case these dishonest and nonsensical statements are being used to justify obeying God in something that Paul called bondage and was nailed to the cross.
 Keeping these feasts denies the work of Jesus on the cross, and it is wrong to teach others false doctrine based on their own desires that add confusion and loss of truth.
 Jesus ABOLISHED these “ordinances” at the cross.

-Here are three very famous and well known Bible commentaries that I gave them that do not belong to any particular denomination.
+Ephesians 2:15 “Having ABOLISHED in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace;”Here are three very famous and well known Bible commentaries that I gave them that do not belong to any particular denomination.
 You will note that the first one totally disagrees with this person’s theology on the use of the word “sabbath.”
 Their statement “regardless of your I.Q.” is very sad as it implies that even if you are unintelligent, you should still see it their way even though it is wrong and unbiblical.

 Albert Barnes' Notes on the Bible, Albert Barnes (1798-1870)

-Or of the Sabbath days - Greek, “of the Sabbaths.”
+“Or of the Sabbath days - Greek, “of the Sabbaths.”
 The word Sabbath in the Old Testament is applied not only to the seventh day, but to all the days of holy rest that were observed by the Hebrews, and particularly to the beginning and close of their great festivals.
 There is, doubtless, reference to those days in this place, since the word is used in the plural number, and the apostle does not refer particularly to the Sabbath properly so called.
 There is no evidence from this passage that he would teach that there was no obligation to observe any holy time, for there is not the slightest reason to believe that he meant to teach that one of the ten commandments had ceased to be binding on mankind.
 If he had used the word in the singular number - “the Sabbath,” it would then, of course, have been clear that he meant to teach that that commandment had ceased to be binding, and that a Sabbath was no longer to be observed.
 But the use of the term in the plural number, and the connection, show that he had his eye on the great number of days which were observed by the Hebrews as festivals, as a part of their ceremonial and typical law, and not to the moral law, or the Ten Commandments.
 No part of the moral law - no one of the ten commandments could be spoken of as “a shadow of good things to come.”
-These commandments are, from the nature of moral law, of perpetual and universal obligation.
+These commandments are, from the nature of moral law, of perpetual and universal obligation.”Adam Clarke's Commentary on the Bible, Adam Clarke, LL.D., F.S.A., (1715-1832)

-Blotting out the hand-writing is probably an allusion to Num_5:23, where the curses written in the book, in the case of the woman suspected of adultery, are directed to be blotted out with the bitter waters.
+“Blotting out the hand-writing of ordinances - By the hand-writing of ordinances the apostle most evidently means the ceremonial law: this was against them, for they were bound to fulfill it; and it was contrary to them, as condemning them for their neglect and transgression of it.
+This law God himself has blotted out.Blotting out the hand-writing is probably an allusion to Num_5:23, where the curses written in the book, in the case of the woman suspected of adultery, are directed to be blotted out with the bitter waters.
 And there can be little doubt of a farther allusion, viz., to the custom of discharging the writing from parchment by the application of such a fluid as the muriatic acid, which immediately dissolves those ferruginous calces which constitute the blackening principle of most inks.
 But the East India inks, being formed only of simple black, such as burnt ivory, or cork, and gum water, may be wiped clean off from the surface of the paper or parchment by the application of a wet sponge, so as to leave not one legible vestige remaining: this I have often proved.

 Nailing it to his cross - When Christ was nailed to the cross, our obligation to fulfill these ordinances was done away.
 There may be another reference here to some ancient mode of annulling legal obligations, by nailing them to a post; but I do not recollect at present an instance or example.
 Antiquated laws are said to have been thus abrogated.”

-Let no man - judge you in meat, or in drink - The apostle speaks here in reference to some particulars of the hand-writing of ordinances, which had been taken away, … and the necessity of observing certain holydays or festivals, such as the new moons and particular sabbaths, or those which should be observed with more than ordinary solemnity; all these had been taken out of the way and nailed to the cross, and were no longer of moral obligation.
+“Let no man - judge you in meat, or in drink - The apostle speaks here in reference to some particulars of the hand-writing of ordinances, which had been taken away, … and the necessity of observing certain holydays or festivals, such as the new moons and particular sabbaths, or those which should be observed with more than ordinary solemnity; all these had been taken out of the way and nailed to the cross, and were no longer of moral obligation.
 There is no intimation here that the Sabbath was done away, or that its moral use was superseded, by the introduction of Christianity.
 I have shown elsewhere that, Remember the Sabbath day, to keep it holy, is a command of perpetual obligation, and can never be superseded but by the final termination of time.
 As it is a type of that rest which remains for the people of God, of an eternity of bliss, it must continue in full force till that eternity arrives; for no type ever ceases till the antitype be come.
-Besides, it is not clear that the apostle refers at all to the Sabbath in this place, whether Jewish or Christian; his σαββατων, of sabbaths or weeks, most probably refers to their feasts of weeks, of which much has been said in the notes on the Pentateuch.
+Besides, it is not clear that the apostle refers at all to the Sabbath in this place, whether Jewish or Christian; his σαββατων, of sabbaths or weeks, most probably refers to their feasts of weeks, of which much has been said in the notes on the Pentateuch.”

 Robert Jamieson, A. R. Fausset and David Brown Commentary

-holyday — a feast yearly.
-Compare the three, 1Ch_23:31.
+“holyday — a feast yearly.
+Compare the three, 1Ch_23:31.new moon — monthly.

 the sabbath — Omit “THE,” which is not in the Greek (compare Note, see on Gal_4:10).
 “SABBATHS” (not “the sabbaths”) of the day of atonement and feast of tabernacles have come to an end with the Jewish services to which they belonged (Lev_23:32, Lev_23:37-39).
 The weekly sabbath rests on a more permanent foundation, having been instituted in Paradise to commemorate the completion of creation in six days.
 Lev_23:38 expressly distinguished “the sabbath of the Lord” from the other sabbaths.
 A positive precept is right because it is commanded, and ceases to be obligatory when abrogated; a moral precept is commanded eternally, because it is eternally right.
 If we could keep a perpetual sabbath, as we shall hereafter, the positive precept of the sabbath, one in each week, would not be needed.
 Heb_4:9, “rests,” Greek, “keeping of sabbath” (Isa_66:23).
-But we cannot, since even Adam, in innocence, needed one amidst his earthly employments; therefore the sabbath is still needed and is therefore still linked with the other nine commandments, as obligatory in the spirit, though the letter of the law has been superseded by that higher spirit of love which is the essence of law and Gospel alike (Rom_13:8-10).
+But we cannot, since even Adam, in innocence, needed one amidst his earthly employments; therefore the sabbath is still needed and is therefore still linked with the other nine commandments, as obligatory in the spirit, though the letter of the law has been superseded by that higher spirit of love which is the essence of law and Gospel alike (Rom_13:8-10).”

 The truth is that all commentaries I looked at had no trouble in understanding that these ordinances were referring to the old Jewish sacrificial system that was nailed to the cross.